*This does not include those born in another Member State

 Resettlement

-Syrian and Afghan were by far the main nationalities, accounting for 43% and 29% of people resettled, respectively.
+Syrian was by far the main nationality, accounting for 63% of people resettled.

-Under joint EU resettlement schemes, more than 100,000 persons found protection in the EU since 2015.
-Member States receive support from the EU budget for these resettlements.
+Under joint EU resettlement schemes, more than 117,000 persons found protection in the EU since 2015.
+In addition, since 2021, more than 46,000 persons, mostly Afghans at risk, arrived to the EU via humanitarian admission.
+Member States receive support from the EU budget for resettlement and humanitarian admission.

 Source: Frontex